cclaro/franz-recipe-medium/README.md

 ## Installation

-1. Clone/download the folder `medium-recipe-bitbucket`.
+1. Clone/download the folder `franz-recipe-medium`.

 2. Open the Franz Recipe folder on your machine:
   * Mac: `~/Library/Application Support/Franz/recipes/`